 - Preheat oven to 350F.
 Add cupcake liners to a muffin pan and set aside.

-- In a large bowl, stir together flour, salt, baking soda and cocoa powder.
+- In a large bowl, stir together flour, salt, baking powder and cocoa powder.

 - In another bowl, cream butter and sugar with an electric mixer on medium speed.

 - Melt the chocolate chips in the microwave for about 40 seconds.
 Stir.
 Put back in for 20 second increments stirring in between until melted.
 Pour chocolate into butter/sugar mixture and mix on medium speed.

 - Add in eggs and egg yolks one at a time while continuing to mix.